yumium/tech_notes/A gentle introduction to Python 3.md

    The time where `finally` codeblock is executed in relation to other blocks is rather complicated though:

-   - If an exception occurs during execution of the try clause, the exception may be handled by an except clause.
-If the exception is not handled by an except clause, the exception is re-raised after the finally clause has been executed.

-   - An exception could occur during execution of an except or else clause.
-Again, the exception is re-raised after the finally clause has been executed.
+   - If an exception isn't handled, it's reraised after the `finally` clause

-   - If the try statement reaches a break, continue or return statement, the finally clause will execute just prior to the break, continue or return statement’s execution.

-   - If a finally clause includes a return statement, the returned value will be the one from the finally clause return statement, not the value from the try clause’s return statement.
+   - If try clause reaches a break, continue, or return statement, `finally` is executed just before break And if finally returns a value as well, that is the value returned (instead of from try statement)

      ```python
      def bool_return():
          try: